Pardoxa/Lampe2/README.md

 Current minSdkVersion 14, so it should work for Android 4.0 upwards, though I only tested it on Android 7.1

-Project compiles with Android Studio 3.3.1.
+Project compiles with Android Studio 3.3.2.
 Might work with other versions too, but that is the one I used.

+# Installation

+See this [instructable](https://www.instructables.com/id/Bluetooth-Lamp-Android-Raspberrypi-Unicornhathd/) for details.

 # Base